-Drilling has locally confirmed subsurface gold-bearing intervals in each area but mineralized
+Drilling has locally confirmed subsurface gold-bearing intervals in each area but mineralized zones of economically significant proportions have not been defined to date.

-For completeness of HBGP exploration potential assessment, styles of gold mineralization seen
+For completeness of HBGP exploration potential assessment, styles of gold mineralization seen at both the Hope Brook deposit and the above-named occurrences are described below.
 However, the Hope Brook style of mineralization is considered to be most important.